Rohit-Singh-Rawat/Frontend-Toolkit/README.md

 Enhance your ShadCN experience with these useful plugins and extensions.

 - [Shadcn Cal](https://shadcn-cal-com.vercel.app/) - A copy of the monthly calendar used by Cal.com with Shadcn UI, Radix Colors, and React Aria.
-- [shadcn/ui expansions](https://shadcnui-expansions.typeart.cc/) - More components built on top of shadcn-ui.
-Useful additional components collection based on shadcn/ui to help you ship new features faster.
-Copy and paste into your apps, accessible, customizable, open source.
+- [shadcn/ui expansions](https://shadcnui-expansions.typeart.cc/) - Additional components built on top of shadcn-ui to help you ship new features faster.
 - [Extend your component library](https://shadcn-extension.vercel.app/) - Discover new possibilities with the extended Shadcn UI library.
-More components, more layouts, more creativity.
 - [Enhanced Button](https://enhanced-button.vercel.app/) - Enhanced version of the shadcn-button component.

+---

+### Icons & SVGs

+A selection of high-quality icons and SVG libraries to enhance your UI.

+- [Pqoqubbw Icons](https://icons.pqoqubbw.dev/) - Beautifully crafted, animated icons with a toggle theme feature.
+Check out the [repo](https://icons.pqoqubbw.dev/).
+- [SVGlide](https://svglide.vercel.app/) - A collection of 331 beautifully crafted SVG icons from Lucide for React applications.
+Accessible and customizable.

 ---